The Story Behind IndiNature: Rethinking the Future of Building Materials

 A Day at IndiNature

-Scott is a Founder and the innovator entrepreneur who set up the mill and its team and developed the products.
-After leading the company as CEO for the first six years of start-up, he is now focused on process and product development to maximise margins and performance for competitive advantage and secure and scale higher value non-woven market opportunities.
+Scott is a Cofounder and the innovator entrepreneur who set up the mill and its team and developed the products.
+After leading the company as CEO for the first six years of start-up, he is now focused on product improvement and innovation, including the addition of a second type of production line for wider market demands.

 While working in community development with people in poor housing conditions, he was motivated to improve the health of people and the planet by focusing on a sustainable built environment.
 After completing an MSc in Architecture (Advanced Environmental and Energy Systems) and researching natural bio-based construction materials in the lab, Scott rebuilt his family home with them in Scotland using skills gained as a builder in Vancouver.
-Finding gaps in the market, he brought together co-founders and a team to develop and manufacture the world’s best sustainable construction insulation on an industrial scale — and set up the UK’s first dedicated natural fibre insulation factory.
+Finding gaps in the market, he brought together co-founders and a team to set up the UK’s first dedicated natural fibre insulation mill.

-A typical day sees him splitting time between the factory floor and external stakeholders, ensuring that IndiNature continues to set new standards in sustainable manufacturing.
+A typical day sees him splitting time between the factory floor and working with new customers and external stakeholders, ensuring that IndiNature continues to grow and set new standards in sustainable materials.

 Scott Simpson